livestorm/livestorm-plugin-cli/README.md

 Livestorm plugin CLI
 ---

-This project is a CLI that allows you to push your livestorm plugin
+This project is a CLI that allows you to create, publish and manage your livestorm plugins

 To install simply :
 ```